momchilvanchev/nomice/README.md

 A key - Slow speed
 S key - Normal speed
 D key - Fast speed
-F key - Left click | NOTE: To open files for example, you must hold a few miliseconds longer for the click to count as a click to open.
-Otherwise, if you click to fast, it will seem like the click is not working.
-(MacOS interprets different click durations as different actions )
+F key - Left click | NOTE: Currently some actions like drag & drop don't work.
 G key - Right click

 NoMouse now may seem complicated and too hard to even bother, but trust me, if you're currently on a seperate keyboard and mouse setup, taking the time ( usually a few hours ) to get used to NoMouse is definitely worth it.